Richardaeld/Eldridge_Music/TESTING.md

 + As a returning user I would like a confirmation email after registering.

 #### Expectation(s):
++ A confirmation email will be sent out at the end of the account creation process.
 + The page content fills appropriately and doesn't spill out beyond obvious borders.
 + The page content doesn't overlap and is easy to read.

 #### Assumptions(s):
++ The tester has access to an email account.
++ The tester will create an account for this test, and will keep a record of the account.
++ The tester knows the content of both the confirmation email and the confirmation page.

 #### Testing Step(s):
+1. Load the **Index View** of Eldridge Music.
+1. Click on the **Profile** icon.
+1. Click on **Create Account**.
+1. Fill out information and submit.
+1. Open the email account the confirmation email was sent to and open the confirmation email.
+1. Select the confirmation string.
+1. Check the information provided here is correct and then confirm.

 #### Documented Result(s):
+1. A user account was created to fulfill the test's requirements, record:
+    + The username, email address of the account, and that this is a test account.
+1. If the information provided on the confirmation email or the confirmation page is incorrect, record:
+    + The test name, the incorrect information, the anticipated information, and a brief description of the problem
+1. If no confirmation email is received, record:
+    + The test name, the email used, the account name used, and a bried description of the problem.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.
 1. If any content has bad UX, record: